 The intimate setting (it only holds about 350 people) and top-notch sound system make it the perfect place to see up-and-coming bands or your favorite indie artists.

-If you’re looking for the best blues club in Chicago, look no further than Kingston Mines.
+If you’re looking for the best blues club in Chicago, you’ve got to visit Kingston Mines.
 This historic venue has been a fixture of the local music scene since 1968, and it draws crowds of music lovers every night.
 Whether you’re a fan of traditional blues or more modern takes on the genre, you’ll find something to love at Kingston Mines.

 The club has two stages, so there’s always something going on, and the lineup of performers is always impressive.
 So if you’re visiting Chicago, be sure to catch a show at Kingston Mines – you won’t be disappointed!